 All residents do a 4-week rotation during their CA-1 and CA-2 years which includes rotation on the APS and performing clinic duties and pain blocks at an outpatient chronic pain medicine.
 The CA-3 rotation is an advanced peripheral nerve block placement and management rotation.
 Areas of clinical research interest among the pain management faculty include the establishment of a comprehensive database for patients with chronic pain, and studies evaluating safety and efficacy of innovative treatment approaches for patients with chronic pain.

-Lisa Bellil, MD Assistant Professor and Division Chief
+Lisa Bellil, MD Assistant Professor

 Russell Wall, MD Professor and Chairman